simon-v/bchinfo.org/_data/devdocs/en/guides/payment_processing.md

 risk for fraud, should wait for at least six confirmations before treating a payment as accepted.

-Bitcoin Core provides several RPCs which can provide your program with the confirmation score for transactions in your wallet or arbitrary transactions.
+Bitcoin Cash Node provides several RPCs which can provide your program with the confirmation score for transactions in your wallet or arbitrary transactions.
 For example, the `listunspent` RPC provides an array of every satoshi you can spend along with its confirmation score.